ibm-cloud-docs/event-notifications/en-release-notes.md

 Looking for {{site.data.keyword.cloud_notm}} status, platform announcements, security bulletins, or maintenance notifications?
 See [{{site.data.keyword.cloud_notm}} status](https://cloud.ibm.com/status?selected=status).
 {: note}

-## 19 July 2023
+## 31 July 2023
-{: #event-notifications-Jul1923}
+{: #event-notifications-Jul3123}
 {: release-note}

+New supported {{site.data.keyword.cloud_notm}} source: watsonx.data
+:  IBM watsonx.data is an open, hybrid, and governed fit-for-purpose data store optimized to scale all data, analytics and AI workloads available as a Event Notifications source under IBM Cloud Sources.
+For more information, see [Enabling event notifications for watsonx.data](/docs/watsonxdata?topic=watsonxdata-event-notifications-events).

+## 31 July 2023
+{: #event-notifications-Jul3123}
+{: release-note}

 Support for Custom Domain Email Service
-:  Event Notifications provides support for sending emails with Custom Domain using Custom Email destination.
-For more information, see [Custom Domain Email Service](/docs/event-notifications?topic=event-notifications-en-destinations-email).
+:  Event Notifications provides support for sending emails from custom domain using the new destination, email service with custom domain name.
+For more information, see [Using an IBM Cloud email service with custom domain](/docs/event-notifications?topic=event-notifications-en-destinations-email#en-destinations-custom-email).

 ## 29 May 2023
 {: #event-notifications-May2923}